This post has been updated on October 30, 2023

 Contact your site developer for help

-Drip has an option to send an email with these instructions on this step or there’s a seamless integration with WordPress and Segment.com if that’s where your site is hosted.
+Drip has an option to send an email to your developer with the instructions on this step, or there’s a seamless integration with WordPress if that’s where your site is hosted.

 Setting up baseline parts to your emails

 In the “email setup” section, the “from” email and footer can be changed for all proceeding emails.
-Add your company’s address (required by CAN-SPAM Act) and then decide on the details of your footer.
+Add your company’s physical address and an unsubscribe option (required by the CAN-SPAM Act) and then decide on the details of your footer.

-Personally, I like to put my company’s logo and social media links in the footer to avoid adding them individually, but you do you, fam.
+We suggest that you put your company’s logo and social media links in the footer to avoid adding them individually.